faebser/leonardo-slam-site/content/_index.md

 * Best Soundtrack
 * Loudest

-Sign up is encouraged in order to reserve a spot.
+Sign up is encouraged in order to reserve a spot. <br>

-Microphone, audio & video playback equipment will be provided.
+Microphone, audio & video playback equipment will be provided. <br>

-Free Pizza & Beer
+Free Pizza & Beer <br>
 Address further questions to <a href="mailto:the.leonardo.slam@gmail.com">the.leonardo.slam@gmail.com</a>

-<a href="https://www.leonardo.info/mission">About Leonardo</a></p>
+<a href="https://www.leonardo.info/mission">About Leonardo</a>